defi-wonderland/handbook/docs/development/research/onboarding/overview.md

 # **Welcome to the Research Onboarding 📎**

-## To begin with, what do we do at the research team?
+## What do we do at the research team?

 As you’ve probably seen in the [Project Lifecycle](/docs/processes/project-lifecycle.md), Wonderland usually reaches out to certain protocols with new ideas and ways we believe they can be improved.
 In general, the entire process starts with us—the research team.